h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 >  The value "RADIUS-1.1" flag is used by the client to determine what to send:
 >
->> forbid - no ALPN, or "radius/1.0" only
+>> forbid - no ALPN
 >>
->> allow - both "radius/1.0" and "radius/1.1"
+>> allow - both historic RADIUS and "radius/1.1"
 >>
 >> require - only "radius/1.1"

-2) The server receives the extension, and validates the application protocol names against the list it has configured.
+2) The server receives the extension, and validates the application protocol name against the list it has configured.

-> If the server does not accept any of the proposals, it sends a fatal TLS alert "no_application_protocol" (120).
+> If the server does not accept the proposal, it sends a fatal TLS alert "no_application_protocol" (120).

 3) Otherwise, the server return a ServerHello with either no ALPN extension, or an ALPN extension with only one named application protocol

 > If the server permits "radius/1.1" , and it receives the same protocol name from the client, the server MUST respond to the client with "radius/1.1".
 This happens when the client is configured as "allow" or "require", and the server is also configured with "allow" or "require".
 >
-> If the client does not signal ALPN, or signals only "radius/1.0", and the server is configured as "forbid" or "allow", then the server MAY omit the ALPN response, otherwise if it sends an ALPN response it MUST send "radius/1.0".
+> If the client does not signal ALPN, and the server is configured as "forbid" or "allow", then the server MUST NOT reply with any ALPN protocol name.

-4) The client receives the ServerHello, validates the application protocol against the list it sent, and records which application protocol was chosen
+4) The client receives the ServerHello, validates the application protocol against the name it sent, and records the application protocol which was chosen

-> This step is necessary in order for the client to know which protocol the server has selected, and to validate that the protocol is acceptable to it.
+> This step is necessary in order for the client to both know which protocol the server has selected, and to validate that the protocol sent by the server is acceptable to the client.

-For the client, if the "RADIUS-1.1" flag is set to "allow", then both "radius/1.0" and "radius/1.1" application protocols MUST be signalled via ALPN.
+For the client, if the "RADIUS-1.1" flag is set to "allow", then the "radius/1.1" application protocol MUST be signalled via ALPN.
 Where a server sees that both ends of a connection support "radius/1.1", then it MUST be used.
-There is no reason to negotiate an extension and the refuse to use it.
+There is no reason to negotiate an extension and then refuse to use it.

-If a client or server supports ALPN and does not receive any ALPN signalling from the other end, it MUST behave as if the other end had sent the ALPN protocol name "radius/1.0".
-Note that a client can send ALPN proposals and recieve nothing from the server.
-Similarly, a serer can support ALPN, but perhaps not recieve ALPN on a particular connection.
+If a client or server supports ALPN and does not receive any ALPN signalling from the other end, it MUST behave as defined in {{RFC6614}} and {{RFC7360}}.
+Note that a client can send an ALPN proposal and recieve nothing from the server.
+Similarly, a server can support ALPN, but perhaps not receive ALPN on a particular connection.

 If a client or server determines that there are no compatible application protocol names, then it MUST send a TLS alert of "no_application_protocol" (120), which signals the other end that there is no compatible application protocol.
 It MUST then close the connection.